grpc/proposal/L82-core-event-engine.md

 @dennycd, @nicolasnoble, @tamird, and @Vignesh2208.
 Python collaborators include
 @gnossen and @lidizheng.

+## TBD while the API remains experimental:

+* Alterations to the Time type are expected.
+* Finalized details on how custom EventEngine objects are provided.
+* Finalized details on file descriptor support.

-## TODO
+## Followup work

-Yet to be defined:

-* Plans to deprecate the gRPC-Core-internal completion queue model
+* Plans to deprecate the gRPC-Core-internal completion queue model.